radius-project/docs/docs/content/guides/operations/providers/aws-provider/howto-aws-provider-irsa/index.md

 ## Setup the AWS IAM Roles for Service Accounts(IRSA) for Radius

-To authorize Radius to connect to AWS using AWS IAM Roles for Service Accounts(IRSA), you should assign IAM roles to Kubernetes service accounts.
-To associate an IAM role with a Kubernetes service account Create an IAM role and associate it with a Kubernetes service account.
+To authorize Radius to connect to AWS using AWS IAM Roles for Service Accounts(IRSA), you should assign IAM roles to Kubernetes service accounts.To associate an IAM role with a Kubernetes service account Create an IAM role and associate it with a Kubernetes service account.

 - Go to Identity and Access Management (IAM) on AWS portal and create a new role.

-{{< image src="create-role.png" width=1000px alt="Screenshot of Create Role page in AWS portal" >}}
+{{< image src="create-role.png" width=700px alt="Screenshot of Create Role page in AWS portal" >}}

 - Select `Trusted entity type` as `Web Identity` and `Identity Provider` as the cluster OIDC url.